iam-amanxz/travel-advisor-react/README.md

 This is an extension to [Travel Advisor Project from Adrian 🙌🏽](https://github.com/adrianhajdin/project_travel_advisor) with some extra new features

 ### New Features added
-- Completelt rewritten in TypeScript
+- Completely rewritten in TypeScript
 - API implemented using custom hooks